Paradise Airlines Flight 901A: Airline grounded

 At the outset of the appeal hearing before the FAA, Paradise Airlines tried to argue that the agency had no jurisdiction over the company because it was an intrastate airline that normally operated only within state boundaries.
-That argument proved unpersuasive, and once the hearing commenced, attention was first focused on the company dispatcher that had approved the flight despite the poor weather conditions.
+The company was unsuccessful making that argument.
+Once testimony commenced, attention was first focused on the company dispatcher who had approved the flight despite the poor weather conditions.
 At 25 years old, he was very inexperienced and had been employed by the company for only one month.
-He had limited fluency in the English language, and in response to questioning by the FAA, was unable to provide explanations of crucial weather terms that appeared in that day's forecast.
+He was not very fluent with the English language, and in response to questioning by the FAA, was unable to provide explanations of crucial weather terms that appeared in that day's forecast.
 He testified that he had used his own judgment and predicted that weather conditions at Tahoe Airport would be safe enough for the flight to land by the time it arrived.
 However, when he was given several examples of different weather conditions during the hearing, he was unable to accurately describe how those weather conditions could affect flight safety.

-In a later part of the hearing, FAA investigators revealed that the Tahoe Valley operations manager for Paradise Airlines had made changes to notes made by the airport's official weather observer on the morning of the flight.
-Operations manager Raymond Rickard testified that he had written in a minus sign in front of a certain meteorological symbol on the report, which changed its meaning from "broken cloud ceiling" to "thin, broken clouds".
+Later in the hearing, FAA investigators revealed that Raymond Rickard, the Tahoe Valley operations manager for Paradise Airlines, had made changes to notes made by the airport's official weather observer on the morning of the flight.
+Rickard testified that he had written a minus sign in front of a certain meteorological symbol on the report, which changed its meaning from "broken cloud ceiling" to "thin, broken clouds".
 He said, "I knew [the observer] would not let us dispatch an airplane under the conditions he'd written, so I just inserted the minus sign."
 He said he did this because he had heard the observer tell another pilot that it was all right to take off, so he thought that the observer had just made a mistake on the report.
 However, the observer testified that he was positive that he had seen weather conditions well below minimum operating conditions that morning.
 Another FAA investigator testified that Paradise Airlines had violated civil air regulations several times in the three months before the accident, mostly involving weather conditions.

 On April 6, the company lost its appeal of the FAA order grounding the company's aircraft.
-Paradise Airlines president Herman Jones called the hearings as "a great miscarriage of justice" and vowed to keep the company's planes flying, with or without an air operator's certificate.
+Paradise Airlines president Herman Jones called the hearings "a great miscarriage of justice" and vowed to keep the company's planes flying, with or without an air operator's certificate.
 FAA representatives countered that if the company attempted to fly without a certificate, the United States Marshals Service would seize the aircraft involved.
 After the ruling, the airline shut down.